QR4.5.9 Testing The Theory

 Next

-Aristotle’s concept of matter as a substance implied that it will break down into basic parts.
-Battering matter into bits seemed the best way to do that, so physics spent much of last century smashing matter apart to find fundamental particles that can’t be broken down further.
+Aristotle’s idea that matter is a substance suggests that it will break down into basic parts, so smashing it into bits seemed a good way to find them.
+Physics then spent much of last century battering matter apart in huge accelerators, to find fundamental particles, defined as those that can’t be broken down further.

 Yet when pressed on what a particle actually is, the experts retreat to equations that don’t describe particles at all.
-This bait-and-switch, talking about a particle but giving a wave equation, is now the norm.
-If one points out that the equations describe waves not particles, the answer is it doesn’t matter because they are fictional!
+This bait-and-switch, talking about particles but giving wave equations, is now normal.
+If one points out that the equations describe quantum waves not particles, the answer is that they are fictional, so it doesn’t matter!
 Feynman explains how this double-speak began:

-But imagine if an engineer said “This vehicle has two wheels like a bicycle and an engine like a car so to avoid inventing a new word like motorcycle, we have chosen to call it a car”.
-A boy with a hammer sees everything as a nail, and likewise experts with particle accelerators think everything is a particle, but the evidence suggests otherwise, because what battering matter apart revealed was:
+Now imagine if an engineer said “This vehicle has two wheels like a bicycle and an engine like a car so to avoid inventing a new word like motorcycle, we have chosen to call it a car”.
+Who would accept that?
+Physicists with particle accelerators see everything as a particle, just as a boy with a hammer sees everything as a nail, but the evidence suggests otherwise, because what battering matter apart revealed was:

 1. Ephemeral.
 The tau particle of the standard model is actually a million, million, millionth of a second energy spike.
-A lightning bolt is long-lived compared to that, and we don’t call it a particle, so why is a tau a particle?
-Isn’t a particle supposed to subsist?
+A lightning bolt is long-lived compared to that, and it isn’t a particle, so why is a tau?
+Shouldn’t particles exist longer than that?

 2. Transformable.
 When a neutron decays into a proton and an electron, three fundamental particles become four, so how are they fundamental?
 Fundamental refers to what forms the base for other things, not what is itself transformed.